Jun-jie-Huang/ExeDS/README.md

 #### 1. Data Preparation

-Step 1: download the data from xxx as described in Section xxx
+Download the data from xxx as described in Section xxx

-Step 2: download the initial checkpoint of PyMT5 and JuPyT5 from xxx and move the `.ckpt` files to `jupyt5_weights`

 #### 2. Preprocessing